 You can also download our quarterly newsletter:

-The Kernel is located at St Andrews Botanic Garden, with an access gate from Viaduct Walk.
+The Kernel is located at the back of St Andrews Botanic Garden, with an access gate from Viaduct Walk.
+There is NO ACCESS through the Botanic Garden.